EsseFNC/Get-F1-Information/README.md

 # Get F1 Information

 This project provides real-time F1 Information using API communications.
+The user compiles a form where he decides which kind of information he wants to get, and once he submit the form, an URL is generated and an API rest is made.
+Once the API responses, the user can see a list of information regarding the form he has compiled.
 Special thanks to the [OpenF1 API](https://openf1.org/) for making this little project possible
 ## Key Features
 - **Drivers**:  information about drivers for each session.